 SI.
 No. Involuntary Resettlement Policy Principle ADB Safeguard Policy Statement Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 Street Vendors (Protection of Livelihood and Regulation of Street Vending) Act, 2014, and Uttarakhand Street Vendors (Protection of Livelihood and Regulation of Street Vending) Rules, 2016 Measures to Bridge Gaps established in each State by the concerned State Government to hear disputes arising out of projects where land acquisition has been initiated by the State Government or its agencies.
-3 least restore, the livelihoods of all displaced, and payment at replacement cost persons through:(i) land-based resettlement strategies; (ii) prompt replacement of assets with access to assets of equal or higher value, (iii) prompt compensation at full replacement cost for assets that cannot be restored, and(iv) additional revenues and services through benefit sharing schemes where possible.
-The Deputy Commissioner having determined the market value of the land to be acquired shall calculate the total amount of compensation to be paid to the landowner (whose land has been acquired) by including all assets attached to the land.
-No specific requirement related to restoration or improvement of livelihoods mentioned.
-The Uttarakhand Rules do not allow any person to occupy any space in any public place or open land for selling of goods or by parking vehicle or practicing of any livelihood / vending activity, except in the areas licensed under the rules. recognize loss of livelihoods to non-titled users of government land and non-titleholders present on private land for less than three years.
-This Resettlement Plan and its entitlement matrix ensures compensation against temporary income loss to non-titled business owners on government land.
+3 Improve or at least restore, the livelihoods of all displaced, and payment at replacement cost persons through:(i) land- based resettlement strategies; (ii) prompt replacement of assets with access to assets of equal or higher value, (iii) prompt compensation at full replacement cost for assets that cannot be restored, and(iv) additional revenues and services through benefit sharing schemes where possible.
+The Deputy Commissioner having determined the market value of the land to be acquired shall calculate the total amount of compensation to be paid to the landowner (whose land has been acquired) by including all assets attached to the land. livelihoods mentioned.
+The Uttarakhand Rules do not allow any person to occupy any space in any public place or open land for selling of goods or by parking vehicle or practicing of any livelihood / vending activity, except in the areas licensed under the rules.
+Resettlement Plan and its entitlement matrix ensures compensation against temporary income loss to nontitled business owners on government land.
 Assets to be compensated at replacement cost without depreciation.
 The entitlement matrix for this project allows vendors to practice their businesses and return to their original locations to continue their economic activities.
-4 Assistance for displaced persons economically displaced Under Section 18 and Section 20 of the central Act 2014 and the State Rules 2016 respectively mentions that no street vendor shall be evicted by the local authority from the place specified in the certificate of vending unless The provision of 30 days'
+4 Assistance for displaced persons Provide physically and economically displaced persons with needed assistance Schedule I, provides market value of the land and value of the assets attached to land.
+Schedule II provides resettlement and rehabilitation package for landowners and for livelihood losers including landless and special provisions for Scheduled Tribes.
+Under Section 18 and Section 20 of the central Act 2014 and the State Rules 2016 respectively mentions that no street vendor shall be evicted by the local authority from the place specified in the certificate of vending unless No gap between ADB SPS and RFCTLARRA.
+Entitlement Matrix outlines compensation and assistance for affected persons.
+The provision of 30 days' advance notice to street